Chicago public school teachers back tentative deal to return to in-person learning, union says - KESQ

 According to the union’s news release, 13,681 members voted yes and 6,585 voted no to the proposed framework for in-person learning.

-The framework is now a ratified agreement between Chicago Public Schools and the Chicago Teachers Union.
+The framework is now a ratified agreement between Chicago Public Schools and the teachers, the CTU statement said.

-“This agreement was about making sure everyone in our school communities just aren’t safe, but also that they feel safe,” Mayor Lori Lightfoot said, “And feel that their lived experiences and fears and frustrations have been heard.”
+“This agreement was about making sure everyone in our school communities just aren’t safe, but also that they feel safe,” Lightfoot said.
+“And feel that their lived experiences and fears and frustrations have been heard.”

+Under the framework, students would return to campus in phases, pending the ratification, district CEO Janice Jackson had said.
+K-5th grade staff would return on February 22, Jackson said, with students returning a week later on March 1.
+Sixth through 8th grade staff would return on March 1, with students returning March 8.

+In addition to traditional Covid-19 mitigation strategies, Jackson said staff who live in medically vulnerable homes will be offered Covid-19 vaccinations beginning this week.
+Moving forward, CPS will aim to vaccinate 1,500 CPS employees each week at its own vaccination sites.

 Comments